Ravidhoni/VertualMouse/README.md

 - Mediapipe
 - PyAutoGUI
 - SpeechRecognition (optional, for voice commands)
+  ## Lincense
+ * This project is Lincensed under MIT License

 ## Installation
 1. Clone this repository to your local machine: